EBR school system cancels plan to return in July, will offer alternatives at Thursday meeting

 An EBR schools spokesperson confirmed Tuesday that it the school board will consider four alternative plans.
 None of them will begin in July as previously proposed in the school's controversial plan announced last month.

 All of the new plans include a new start date of Aug.
-2 for teachers.
+2 for teachers and changed spring break.
+Students would be off the week before Easter Sunday instead of after.

 Option 1: